Child Custody Schedules Based on Age

 Custody schedules for toddlers

-The most important thing to keep in mind when making a custody schedule for a toddler is that they still need frequent visits with each parent, but they may also have difficulty with transitions.
+The most important thing to keep in mind when making a custody arrangement for a toddler is that they still need frequent visits with each parent, but they may also have difficulty with transitions.
 It is best to keep the custody schedule as consistent as possible, while allowing both parents to see the toddler every 2 to 3 days.
 Here are some common custody schedules to consider for a toddler:

 - Alternate every 2 days: Your toddler alternates spending 2 days with each parent.